An all-electric ferry could transport people between Treasure Island and downtown San Francisco by 2023.

 These improvements are part of the transportation program the Transportation Authority is implementing for the island to encourage residents, workers, and visitors to walk, bike, and take transit.
 More travel by sustainable modes will help manage congestion and result in a safer, more livable community.

-Our project team is working on the details of these policies and will share them with the community in spring 2020.
+Our project team is working on the details of these policies and will share them with the community in winter 2020/21.